 Day 4: Altyn Emel Sand Dunes

 On the fourth day of your Kazakhstan itinerary you will be back in your car again.
-It’s 5 hours from Saty to the village of Basshi.
+It’s 5 hours from Saty to the village of Basshi, the gateway to Altyn Emel National Park.
 At the National Park headquarters you need to buy the permits to enter the park and you can arrange accomodation and food.